Faraday-dot-py/Othello-MVC_Adam_Webb/Readme.md

 thing each class is permitted to do is send and receive messages to communicate with the other classes.

-Description written my Roger Jaffe - 2014-10-03
+Description written by Roger Jaffe - 2014-10-03